ViniciusSperia/product-catalog/README.md

 - Clean layered architecture with DTO, Entity, Service, Repository, and Controller
 - Logging with SLF4J
 - Integration tests for authentication, filtering, and product management
+- Wishlist module with secure endpoints and integration testing

 ## Technologies Used